Dreamy-Jy/DDIPy/README.md

 # DDIPy (:smile::sparkles:[Best Beginner Hack](https://devpost.com/software/ddipy) @ [MakeCU 2018](https://www.makecu.org/):sparkles:)

 This is DDIPy the Differentially Driven Inverted Pendulum.
 DDIPy is remote controled Self balancing robot design and implemented for The MakeCU Hackathon.
-DDIPy is very musch so still in development (User Battery Pack melted at MakeCU :cry:), and Currently does **NOT** have a completed Readme.
+> ***NOTE:*** DDIPy still in development (our Battery Pack melted at MakeCU :cry:), and Currently does **NOT** have a completed Readme.
 ## Purpose

 As software focus computer science students we created DDIPy to exsplore Hardware development and Robotics.